cooksies/PubMedXMLRetriever/README.md

 To run PubMedXMLRetriever in CMD:

 1. Open a CMD window and cd to the directory of the java code (cd "path")
-2. Enter in javac "filename.java" for all the java classes to compile them
+2. Compile all the java classes (javac "classname.java")
 3. Enter in java PubMedXMLRetriever.java to run the main class